 15-year PPA With Magna

-Woodburn Capital Partners, in its inaugural move, has entered a PPA with global automotive corporation Magna, wherein Woodburn will construct and manage a 2.4 MW photovoltaic array at a Magna Bohemia facility in the Czech Republic, backed by a 15-year PPA.
+Woodburn Capital Partners — in its inaugural move — has entered a PPA with global automotive corporation Magna.
+According to the PPA, Woodburn will construct and manage a 2.4 MW photovoltaic array at a Magna Bohemia facility in the Czech Republic, backed by a 15-year PPA.

-Woodburn’s CFO, Chris Kottnaeur, highlighted the numerous benefits of a long-term PPA for customers, emphasizing that it eliminates capital expenditure investments and simplifies budgeting by ensuring a fixed electricity cost over the contract period, thus mitigating pricing fluctuations and associated write-downs.
+Woodburn’s CFO, Chris Kottnaeur, highlighted the numerous benefits of a long-term PPA for customers, emphasizing that it eliminates capital expenditure investments.
+The PPA also simplifies budgeting by ensuring a fixed electricity cost over the contract period, thus mitigating pricing fluctuations and associated write-downs.

 “The single most significant benefit in terms of business cash flow is that clients do not have to make any capital expenditures.
 By signing the PPA, their only cost is operational expenditure,” Kottnaeur stated.
 “Furthermore, given the fixed period of the contract, long-term budgeting of a key production and operating cost - electricity - becomes very easy, with the stress of pricing fluctuations and associated write-downs.”